 ~Joe Namath

 Allow me to go one better, strategically.
-A backup buyer that really wants a property can make a hard offer, i.e. an offer with a non-refundable deposit or at least with some portion non-refundable.
-Why?
-A seller in a due diligence period will consider that differently than an offer with a new due diligence period.
-If you want to play to win, this is your best shot.
+A backup buyer that really wants a property can make a hard offer, i.e. an offer with a non-refundable deposit or at least with some portion immediately non-refundable.
+Why would a buyer do this?
+A seller in a due diligence period will consider that differently than an offer with a new due diligence period or versus an existing contract with a buyer requesting more due diligence or other contingency time.